 Changes in political and regulatory framework conditions can lead to restrictions on trade or foreign-exchange transactions.
 Due to political unrest, it can be more difficult or even impossible to access the Group’s assets in the country or countries in question.
 On account of regulatory adjustments, it might no longer be possible to process or sell certain products or ingredients, or only with strong restrictions.
 We continually examine the political environment in the countries important for us and take current tendencies into account when evaluating business relationships.
 We only make direct investments in countries in which we assume the political environment is highly stable.
 We actively take part in legislative procedures and discussions important for us that focus on changes in the regulatory environment.
 As a result, we can anticipate possible new requirements early on.

 Although the intensity of the pandemic varies from region to region and at different times, it is still ongoing.
 As a result, supply chains and logistics processes may be adversely affected, making it more difficult to sell products and having a negative influence on manufacturing costs.
 Thus, there is still the risk of economic damage resulting from the coronavirus pandemic.
-The further course of the pandemic may have an impact on the economic development of all of ALTANA’s sales markets.
-The possible financial effects have been taken into account in the planning figures and scenario analyses based on them for the year 2022.
+The further course of the pandemic can continue to have an impact on the economic development of all of ALTANA’s sales markets.

 Legal violations (compliance risks) can give rise to liability risks or tarnish our reputation, which can have a significant effect on the Group’s earnings and asset situation.
 We counter these risks within the framework of our compliance management system, inter alia by regularly informing and training our employees about relevant legal requirements.
-The amount of loss within the compliance risk group was reduced slightly, and the risk group is still classified as medium risk.
+The potential losses within the compliance risk group were increased slightly, and the risk group is still classified as medium risk.

 An important basis for long-term success are competent and committed employees.
 Should we no longer be able to recruit or retain suitable specialists or managers in the future, risks could arise for the successful implementation of our strategy (personnel risks).
 To counter these risks, ALTANA offers a sophisticated work environment and an attractive compensation system, which is supplemented by various pension plans and wealth creation schemes.
 Moreover, we regularly offer further education and training programs to budding junior staff members, as well as to specialized and managerial staff.